tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

 * [AsianCinema.Me](https://asiancinema.me/).
   Asian private tracker for Movies only.
 * [JPTVTS.US](https://jptvts.us/).
-  A private tracker for japanese content only.
+  A private tracker for Japanese content only.
 * [JPTV.CLUB](https://jptv.club/).
   Another private tracker.
   You can join if you have accounts on other private trackers.